wemener/wemener/README.md

 - 💬 Ask me about **IT Ops, IT Engineering, Windows & MacOS Administration, All the SaaS Apps**

-- 📄 Know about my experiences [LinkedIn](https://www.linkedin.com/in/william-emener-93a27422/)
+- 📄 Know about my experiences on [LinkedIn](https://www.linkedin.com/in/william-emener-93a27422/)

 - ⚡ Fun fact **Father of 2, Boxing, Muay Thai and BJJ practitioner**